Experience Corps

 AARP Foundation Experience Corps is an intergenerational, volunteer-based tutoring program that engages adults age 50 and older as literacy tutors for struggling students in public schools.
-The program empowers its volunteers to serve in their community and disrupt the cycle of poverty by making a lasting difference in the lives of America's most vulnerable children.
+The program aims to empower volunteers to serve in their community and work with America's most vulnerable children.

 As part of a network of branches and affiliates, each AARP Foundation Experience Corps site operates one of three tutoring models: one -to -one, small group, and literacy assistance (where volunteers tutor and help teachers with classroom-wide activities).
 Local community organizations implement the program with the support of the AARP Foundation Experience Corps national office.

-With nearly 2,000 highly trained volunteers working in 21 cities, AARP Foundation Experience Corps serves more than 30,000 students every year in high-need elementary schools.
 Volunteers provide an average of 6–15 hours of support each week per week in the classroom, coaching and encouraging children who are not yet reading at grade level.

-Research has shown that after one year, many students who work with AARP Foundation Experience Corps volunteer tutors achieve as much as 60 percent improvement in critical literacy skills as compared to their peers.

 Research

 AARP Foundation Experience Corps is an evidence-based intervention.
 Research shows that the program boosts student academic performance, helps schools and youth-serving organizations become more successful, and strengthens ties between these institutions and surrounding neighborhoods.

 Johns Hopkins University and Washington University in St. Louis studies have also linked the program with improved health among volunteers.
-They found that older adults who volunteer in urban schools not only improve the educational experience of children, but also realize meaningful improvements in their own mental and physical health, including reduced symptoms of depression.
+They found that older adults who volunteer in urban schools not only improve the educational experience of children, but also realize improvements in their own mental and physical health, including reduced symptoms of depression.

 Students in the program have made greater gains in reading skill than their peers.
-Additionally, surveys of urban principals have shown that they welcome AARP Foundation Experience Corps in their schools because the program results in improved student academic achievement.
+Additionally, surveys of urban principals have shown that they welcome AARP Foundation Experience Corps in their schools because of the positive impact.